grafana/tutorials/tutorials/build-a-panel-plugin.md

 ## Access time series data

 Most panels visualize dynamic data from a Grafana data source.
-In this step, you'll see how to access time series data from a data source.
+In this step, you'll learn how to access time series data from a data source.

 You've already seen that the `this.props` object provides useful data to your panel.
 It also contains the results from a data source query, which you can access through the `data` property: